-If you are not a U.S. citizen, a California criminal conviction can lead to deportation or other dire consequences for your immigration status.
-But it may be possible to petition a court to vacate or modify your conviction-and thereby preserve your right to stay in the country.
+If you are not a US citizen, a California criminal conviction can lead to deportation or other dire Consequences for your immigration status.
+But it May be possible to petition a court to vacate or modify your conviction-and thereby preserve your right to stay in the country.

-Immigration consequences of California criminal convictions
+California Immigration Consequences of criminal convictions

-And certain other California criminal convictions (for so-called " inadmissible crimes ") can make you ineligible to
+And other California Certain criminal convictions (for so-called " inadmissible crimes ") can make you ineligible to

 apply for a green card,

 legalize your immigration status if you are here illegally, or